Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

 Many people come for the photos.
 I stay for the feeling of space — rare in most medinas.

-Skala de la Ville cannons overlooking the Atlantic in Essaouira
+Cannons at Skala de la Ville overlooking the Atlantic in Essaouira

-Skala de la Ville cannons overlooking the Atlantic in Essaouira
+Skala de la Ville — cannons and ocean views on the sea wall

 Visit the Fishing Port